linkedin/dustjs/test/README.md

       cover report html //creates a folder the location where you executed the command and the report is in html.

-The results are very complete, it creates one html file per js file used by the test.
+Cover creates one html file per js file used by the test.
 The lines that are not covered are shown on red.